ImaanBontle/SDV-immersive-weathers/README.md

 <!--Support-->
 ## Support <a id="support"></a>

-If you like to support my work, you can [buy me a coffee][ko-fi-link].
+If you would like to support my work, you can [buy me a coffee][ko-fi-link].
 However, this is entirely optional.
 My mods are available for free and without expectation.

 <div align="right">